Thursday, June 16, 2011

 The band return to drag their petrified singer away from danger.
 Colette cries out, “Stop this!
 Please!”
 Karen pulls her away to protect her.

 From Jennifer’s direction, Shira and Leila hear a horrible male scream filled with rage and frustration.
 They turn in its direction and see big Stan Green twitching in impotent fury as he watches Willa holding Jennifer in her arms.
-“Is that Willa Richter-Thomas?” gasps Leila.
+Leila gasps “Is that—”

 “My favorite aunt,” Shira replies.
-“You’d better get used to this scene, ’cuz our so-called friend here ain’t gonna stop till he steals my cousin Jennifer from me.
+“You’d better get used to this scene, ’cuz our good fiends here ain’t gonna stop till Stan Green steals my cousin Jennifer from me.
 Let’s give him a great big welcome.”
 She walks away from Leila, toward the trouble.
 Leila stiffens in anger, hesitates, then runs after Shira.

 Jennifer escapes Willa’s imprisoning arms and walks up to Green defiantly.
 Cheerily she says, “Stanley!
 How nice to see you!”
 Green starts to grin in triumph.
 Still smiling, Jennifer launches a hard kick into his groin.
-He falls to his knees, grabs his injured testicles, and whimpers from the agony.
-“I didn’t know you missed me so much, Stan!”
+He falls to his knees, grabs his crotch, whimpers from the agony.
+“I didn’t know you missed me so much!”
 She kicks him in the jaw in hopes of breaking it; he falls backwards and rolls around in pain.
-She reaches under her dress, takes a kubotan from her holster legband, and flicks it open to its full half-meter length.
+In one motion she unholsters her kubotan and flicks it open to its full half-meter length.

 “Blair, you fucking bitch!” shrieks Corson.
 He rushes Jennifer.
 She clobbers him in the temple with her kubotan, knocking him senseless.
 He stumbles backward and falls limp to the pavement.